 - 4.1 The definition of "lowest paid employee" is for local determination.
-The Council has agreed that the lowest paid employee will be those workers employed under a contract of employment on full-time equivalent hours, in accordance with the minimum grade of the Council's agreed grading structure i.e. Grade 1, scale point 02.
+The Council has agreed that the lowest paid employee will be those workers employed under a contract of employment on full-time equivalent hours, in accordance with the minimum grade of the Council's agreed grading structure i.e. Grade 1, scale point 2.
 Workers, such as apprentices, who are engaged on fixed term training contracts, are excluded from this definition. - 4.2 The Council is a Real Living Wage (formerly the London Living Wage) employer and will pay the Real Living Wage as its minimum rate of pay to employees, other than those engaged specifically on apprentice or similar training contracts.
-The Council will apply increases in the Real Living Wage with effect from the 01 April following announcement of the increase.
-With effect from 01 April 2021 the full-time equivalent annual pay of the lowest paid employee will be £21,030, which equates to an hourly rate of pay of £11.20 (this reflects the current Real Living Wage London which is £10.85 per hour).
+The Council will apply increases in the Real Living Wage with effect from the 1st April following announcement of the increase.
+With effect from 1st April 2022 the full-time equivalent annual pay of the lowest paid employee will be £21,030 which equates to an hourly rate of pay of £11.20 (this reflects the current Real Living Wage London which is £11.05 per hour from 1/4/22 noting this rate remains below Croydon's lowest annual payment of £21,030 and hourly rate of £11.20).